darth-stewie/Portfolio/README.md

-# Portfolio
-A running portfolio of projects I've either worked on or authored

-## Title

-**Ambitious QA Automation Engineer**

-"Let's build something great together!"

----

-## Objective
+# Objective

-The implementation of comprehensive solutions to ensure a highly functional product through the use of:
+The implementation of comprehensive solutions for QA teams to ensure a highly functional product through the use of:

 * Automated Testing
   * End-to-end functional regression in addition to Load, API, and performance